ROCm/AMDMIGraphX/README.md

 [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the prerequisites and build the libs with just one command.
-The second is installing the prerequisites, then using cmake to build the source, and the last approach is using a docker image to set up the development environments, then building the MIGraphX sources inside a docker container.
-In the following, we will first list the prerequisites required to build MIGraphX source code, then describe each of the two approaches.
+The second is installing the prerequisites, then using cmake to build the source, and the last approach is using a docker image to set up the development environment, then building the MIGraphX sources inside a docker container.
+In the following, we will first list the prerequisites required to build MIGraphX source code, then describe each of the three approaches.

 ### List of prerequisites
 The following is a list of prerequisites required to build MIGraphX source.